Booya (ship): Design and construction

+The shipyard of Gebroeders Van Diepen of Waterhuizen, near Groningen, Netherlands, built De Lauwers and her two sister ships, De Wadden and De Dollart, for the Nederlandsche Stoomvaart Maatschappij (Netherlands Steamshipping Company).
+They were able to take advantage of the unique trading conditions the Dutch had during the First World War due to their neutrality, giving the opportunity to trade with both Germany and the Allies.

 History 1917-1942

-Booya was built in Waterhuizen, the Netherlands in 1917 by Gebroeders van Diepen, under her original name, De Lauwers.
-She was a three-masted auxiliary schooner with a steel hull and a 130 bhp engine.
-At the time of her loss, she was 35.8 metres long and had a gross register tonnage of 262 tons.
+De Lauwers was registered in Amsterdam and entered service in 1917 with Dutch code Letters PJBT.
 In 1920, she became known as the Argosy Lemal after she was purchased and registered by the Argosy Shipping and Coal Company in Newcastle-on-Tyne in England.
 In 1923, she was brought to Australia and was purchased by Yorke Shipping Pty Ltd and subsequently played an active role in coastal shipping working numerous ports including Port Adelaide and Hobart.
 That company later became a subsidiary of the Adelaide Steamship Company.

 U.S. Army WWII service

 In November 1942, the Commonwealth Government requisitioned Argosy Lemal and she played an important role in the US Army Small Ships Section, functioning as a radio communication vessel in the Arafura and Timor Seas during World War II.
 The crew of 12 was made up of Australians, Americans, Norwegians, Scandinavians, Scots, and English personnel.
 As operations against the enemy began in the island and ocean areas northward from Australia in 1942, amphibious communications became necessary.
 The SWPA chief signal officer, General Spencer B. Akin, created a small fleet that served as relay ships from forward areas to headquarters.
 Their function and number soon expanded when they took aboard the forward command post communications facilities as the Army's CP fleet.
 The small communications ships, part of the U.S. Army's Small Ships Section of Australian, acquired vessels known officially as the "catboat flotilla," proved so useful in amphibious actions that Army elements in SWPA operations continually competed to obtain their services.
 The first Australian vessels acquired by General Akin to be converted during the first half of 1943 by Australian firms into communications ships, were the Harold (S-58, CS-3), an auxiliary ketch, and Argosy Lemal (S-6).
 From Milne Bay, the vessels then served at Port Moresby, at Woodlark, and in the Lae-Salamaua area through mid-1943.